 If you give people the opportunity to bring you into their drama or not so healthy approach to life, then that’s what will happen and you’ll lose focus on what’s right and healthy for you.
 Some people may intentionally or unintentionally try to sabotage your efforts, so be mindful of others’ intentions.
 There’s a difference between being empathetic and listening to a friend or family member’s concern compared to always listening to complaints and what’s always going wrong.

-and will work to get you out of an uncomfortable situation.
+Below are few Conversational Scripts that are Effective and will work to get you out of an uncomfortable situation.

 Less Confrontational Approach